-- The Golgi apparatus is the cellular post office; storing, modifying and packaging - Proteins.
-It receives materials from the rough ER via vesicles that fuse with the cis region of the Golgi. - of the Goigi.
-It adds signal molecules to proteins, directing them to various destinations.
+- The Golgi apparatus is the cellular post office; storing, modifying and packaging - proteins.
+It receives materials from the rough ER via vesicles that fuse with the cis region of the Golgi. - It adds signal molecules to proteins, directing them to various destinations.
 Vesicles originating from the trans region of the Golgi contain proteins for different cellular locations.
-Some fuse with the plasma membrane and release their contents outside the cell.
+Some fuse with the plasma membrane and release their contants outside the cell their contents outside the cell.